TristanMNorton/grocery-app/README.md

 npm install
 ```

-You'll also need to setup set and environment variable to point to your DB host"
+You'll also need to setup set an environment variable to point to your DB host
 ```
 DB_HOST = <url>
 ```